digital nomad visa

 If you travel frequently, Mauritius may not be the destination for you – it’s quite remote and difficult to reach.
 However, if you’re looking to relax and kick back on the beach, don’t count this out as one of the best up-and-coming digital nomad destinations.

 Known as the Premium Visa, the Mauritius digital nomad visa is free to apply for, and the application is completed entirely online.
 You’ll receive an answer in about 48 hours.
-Hands down, this is the easiest digital nomad visa to apply for, and one worth adding to your shortlist.
+Hands down this is the easiest digital nomad visa to apply for.
+It’s definitely worth adding to your shortlist.

 • Cost of Visa: Free